AkatanHQ/txt2story-api/test.md

 **Feedback on Relately**

+Date tested: 02 sept 2024

-I just spent some time using your app and wanted to share my initial impressions with you.
+I just spent some time using relately and wanted to share my initial impressions with you.

 **Areas for Improvement:**